Redding, California: Climate

 Redding has a hot-summer Mediterranean climate (Köppen: Csa), with very hot, dry summers and cool, wet winters.
 Redding is known for very high summer temperatures, despite being located north of the 40th parallel north.
 The somewhat strange juxtaposition of its northern position within the United States and non-desert climate, with the extreme summer heat, has long been noted by visitors and residents.
 The exceptional temperatures found in the city are often cited in national news sources.

 Winter (October–April) provides the most precipitation of any season in Redding—the weather tends to be either rainy or foggy and at times, snow occurs.
 While summers are mostly hot and dry, thunderstorms are not uncommon.
 The average daily maximum temperature in July stays near 100 °F. The highest official recorded temperature in Redding is 119 °F on July 6, 2024.
-Redding has an average possible sunshine of 88%, the second-highest percentage (after Yuma, Arizona) of any US city.
+Redding has an average possible sunshine of 88%, the second-highest percentage (after Yuma, Arizona) of any US city, though this is considered dubious by some local climatologists.

 Summer overnight lows are unusually warm by Sacramento Valley standards and on average warmer than coastal towns' daytime highs.
 The warmest night annually averages 79 F. Since the station opened in 1986, the hottest night was 86 F in June 2004.
 Redding's warm summer days and nights compared to areas further south are a result of a greater distance to maritime influences than the lower end of the valley.

 Redding occasionally receives snow, though it has received as much as 23 in of snow in a single storm, occurring on December 4-7, 1909 and December 22-24, 1968, including 16 in on December 23, 1968, the most in any calendar day on record.
 It rarely gets sleet or freezing rain.
 Frost occurs commonly in December through February, less often in March or November.
 In spring, rain is common.
 The city is located near the foothills of the Cascade and Klamath mountain ranges and it therefore gets much more rain than most places in the Sacramento Valley.
 The Northern part of the city can get up to a few more inches of rain a year due to its closer location to the mountains; temperature differentials between land and sea cause moist air from the latter to flow over the southern Sacramento valley during the summer months, producing intense heat in Redding.
 The direction of these winds switches from the north and east in the summer, as hot, high-pressure air flows from land to sea, making the area very dry.
 Tornadoes are extremely rare; flooding occurs only around the area near the Sacramento River.
 The coldest temperature recorded in Redding was 16 °F on January 17, 2012, and December 9, 2009.
 The average coldest daytime high of the year is 41 F and the lowest on record is 29 F in 1990, which remains the latest year to record an ice day.